benzookapi/shopify-barebone-app-sample/README.md

 # How to run
 0. Create your Shopify partner account from [here](https://www.shopify.com/partners) and create a Shopify app **manually** (not choosing Shopify CLI) in the app menu of [your dev. dashboard](https://dev.shopify.com/dashboard).
 Also, [create a development store](https://shopify.dev/docs/api/development-stores#create-a-development-store-to-test-your-app) to install this app too.
 If you want to customize this sample code, don't forget to clone (fork) this repository to make your own one.

 1. Decide if you run this app locally **or** in cloud hosting services like [Render](https://render.com/), [Fly.io](https://fly.io/), [Heroku](https://www.heroku.com/), and [AWS EC2](https://aws.amazon.com/), etc. If you run it locally, you need to use network tunneling tool like [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/) because your app server URL (described as `YOUR_APP_URL` below) needs to be **public**, not localhost directly, so you need to bind your localhost to a public URL.
 If your company **blocks network tunneling**, you have to choose a cloud hosting service.
-This app has no limitation of hosting service choice, but [Render](https://render.com/) is recommended as they provide a free plan, and just connecting a [GitHub repository](../../../shopify-barebone-app-sample) enables you to create a web service.
-[Shopify CLI app hosting](https://render.com/docs/deploy-shopify-app) is supported natively with the Docker file.
+This app has no limitation of hosting service choice, but [Render](https://render.com/) is recommended as they provide a free plan, and connecting a GitHub repository enables you to create a web service using the build and start commands below.

 2. Add the following environment variables locally (export in the terminal) where you develop this sample app.
 Add the same variables in the cloud hosting service if you chose one as the running place.